tekumara/notes/python-type-checking.md

 ## TypedDict

 I'd probably default to NamedTuples or Dataclasses, and use TypedDicts for special situations that require interoperability (eg: with pandas) or backwards compatibility.
+Unlike dataclasses they

+- don't support attribute access (eg: `Order.id`)
+- can't have methods
-Unlike dataclasses they don't support attribute access (eg: `Order.id`), can't have methods, and can only inherit from other `TypedDicts` so aren't great for building class hierarchies, eg: if you try to inherit from a TypedDict and Protocol you'll get a `TypeError: cannot inherit from both a TypedDict type and a non-TypedDict base class`.
-In python 3.11 there is no support however for [TypedDict to inherit from Generic](https://github.com/python/cpython/issues/89026#issuecomment-1116093221).
+- can only inherit from other `TypedDicts` so aren't great for building class hierarchies, eg: if you try to inherit from a TypedDict and Protocol you'll get a `TypeError: cannot inherit from both a TypedDict type and a non-TypedDict base class`.
+In python 3.11 there so support however for [TypedDict to inherit from Generic](https://github.com/python/cpython/issues/89026#issuecomment-1116093221) and a special case.
+- a dictionary can be inferred as a TypedDict when supplied as a function argument or returned from a function, but requires an explicit annotation when assigned to a variable ([ref](https://github.com/microsoft/pyright/issues/1727#issuecomment-813123780)).
+So we don't have a way of typechecking construction when assigned to a variable.

+NB: TypedDict can't be inferred when using a [dict constructor](https://github.com/microsoft/pyright/issues/6051), use a dict literal instead.

 eg: